VSI OpenVMS x86-64 V9.2-3

 The COPY command qualifiers /COMPRESS, /DECOMPRESS, and /PARTIAL cannot be used with an Interleaved Dump.

-5.14.
+5.8.
 Viewing Call Stack in Pthread Debugger

 Starting with VSI OpenVMS x86-64, the call stack can be viewed in the Pthread debugger.
-To show the call stack, use the -o C option in the threads command.
+To show the call stack, use the -o C option in the THREADS command.
 For example, if the debugger runs in the PTHREAD SDA extension, the command to show the call stack for thread id 3 is the following:

-SDA> pthread threads -o "C" 3
+SDA> PTHREAD THREADS -o "C" 3

 Process name: SECURITY_SERVER Extended PID: 0000008F Thread data: